mxc19912008/Html-Markup/README.md

 <p>
 <p>
 <p>
-¡¤A Parser reads a text file, applying rules and controlling a
+<li> Parser reads a text file, applying rules and controlling a
     handler.
 </li>
 <p>
-¡¤A specific Parser that adds rules and filters in its
+<li> specific Parser that adds rules and filters in its
     constructor.
 </li>
 <p>